synthesized-io/insight/docs/core/user_guide/rules.rst

    "Ferrari", "California", 632

 In the above dataset, "Make" has a one-to-many association with "Model".
 In other words, certain categories in "Model" only appear with certain categories in "Make".
-The ``HighDimSynthesizer`` captures highly detailed dataset-wide information, but as it also attempts to generalize specific row-level information, a case such as "Polo" always appearing with "Volkswagen" isn't strictly followed.
+The :class:`~synthesized.complex.HighDimSynthesizer` captures highly detailed dataset-wide information, but as it also attempts to generalize specific row-level information, a case such as "Polo" always appearing with "Volkswagen" isn't strictly followed.
 A possible output of the synthesizer could be: